FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/resourcerelationship.md

 ## Description

-Indicates whether the charge represents either the consumption of a *capacity reservation* or when a *capacity reservation* is unused.
+Indicates the relationship to Related Resource ID that has modified the billing behaviour of the current usage line.

 ## Content constraints